adhanif/MERN_Stack_Diabetes_APP/README.md

 <br/>

 TypeOne is a web application designed to empower individuals with diabetes by providing valuable educational resources and fostering connections within the diabetes community.
 With a focus on knowledge enhancement and community building, TypeOne allows registered users to access informative articles about diabetes and discover nearby events where they can connect with others sharing a similar journey.
-The application is built using modern web technologies, including the MERN stack (MongoDB, Express.js, React, and Node.js) for the backend and frontend development.
+The application is built using modern web technologies, including the **MERN Stack (MongoDB, Express.js, React, and Node.js)** for the backend and frontend development.
 <br/>

 <div align="center">